winitzki/scall/tutorial/programming_dhall.md

 In Haskell, `Leaf` is a function of type `a → Tree a`, and `Branch` is a function of type `Tree a → Tree a → Tree a`.
 In Scala, `Leaf` and `Branch` behave as functions of types `A => Tree[A]` and `(Tree[A], Tree[A]) => Tree[A]`.

+However, the short syntax does not show those functions explicitly.
-The long syntax makes this explicit and writes out each constructor separately as a function.
+The long syntax writes out each constructor separately, specifying the output type as well as inputs.

 In Haskell, the long syntax for defining `Tree` looks like this:
 ```haskell
 data Tree a where   -- Haskell.